vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Descriptive statistics for Twittes in Portuguese

 Descriptive statistics for Twittes in Portuguese for the whole dataset is shown in the next figure.
+One can notice that there is a small amount of tweets (1175) and other attribute's statistics can be obtained from the table.

 ![logo](images/28_stats_pt.png)

 ### Distribution of sentiments

-The next figure shows the sentiment distribution present in this dataset.
+The next figure shows the sentiment distribution present in this dataset, from which one can clearly notice that neutral sentiments (zero values) have a significant amount in this dataset, and there seems to be a right-skewed distribution towards positive sentiments.

 ![logo](images/29_sentiment_dist.png)

 ### Distribution of subjectivity

-It is shown in the next figure the distribution of subjectivity in this dataset instances.
+It is shown in the next figure the distribution of subjectivity in this dataset instances, from which one can observe that the *zero values for subjectivity* are predominant in this dataset.

 ![logo](images/30_subjectivity_dist.png)

 ### Objective vs Subjective

+In regards of objectivity against subjectivity of the sentences in this dataset, in general, as depicted in the next figure, there is a major contribution of *well-defined objective* sentences.

 ![logo](images/31_objective_subjective.png)

 ### Distribution of polarity

+The following figure shows the polarity distribution the sentiments in this dataset, from which one can notice that the positive sentiment is predominant, followed by neutral, and the negative sentiment is relatively small.

 ![logo](images/32_polarity_dist.png)

 ### Polarity vs subjectivity

-The following figure addresses the polarity of the sentences discriminated by its subjectivity.
+The following figure addresses the polarity of the sentences discriminated by its subjectivity, from which one can notice that the neutral sentiment is very objective, while negative and positive sentiments tend to be a bit more subjective than objective.

 ![logo](images/33_polarity_sub.png)

 ### Top 10 most common words

+The next figure shows the top 20 words obtained by analyzing this dataset.
+The top 3 most common words are: "chatgpt", "ai", and "it".

 ![logo](images/34_top10mostcommonwords.png)

 ### Top 20 bigrams

+The next figure shows the top 20 bigrams obtained by analyzing this dataset.
+The top 3 bigrams are: "chat gpt", "use chatgpt", and "using chatgpt".

 ![logo](images/35_top20bigrams.png)

 ### Top 20 trigrams
+The next figure shows the top 20 trigrams obtained by analyzing this dataset.
+The top 3 trigrams are: "chatgpt creator openai", "wharton mba exam", and "medical licensing exam".

 ![logo](images/36_top20trigrams.png)